benbscholz/jacket/README.md

 ###jacket interpreter

-The jacket interpreter is built on top of `Spidermonkey 1.8.5`.
+The jacket interpreter is built on top of `Node.js`.
 Install Spidermonkey with homebrew `brew install spidermonkey`, or your favorite package manager.